-Your nervous system is an information superhighway, responsible for all the movement in your body.
-It sends messages along the spinal cord, which starts at your brain and runs down your back – reaching out to every organ and body part.
+Your nervous system is an information superhighway, responsible for all the movement and sensation in your body.
+It sends messages along the spinal cord, which starts at your brain and runs down your back, reaching out to every organ and body part.

-Sometimes, this intricate system needs some help.
+Sometimes, the nervous system needs help.
 Swelling, toxins, diseases or tumors can pinch or compress nerve fibers, interrupting messages that are sent to and from the brain.

 If your nervous system isn’t operating at peak performance, you may suffer from: